Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Detailed Experimental Results

-\textbf{Training Convergence Verification.} To ensure the baseline failure is not due to under-fitting, Figure \ref{fig:sft_loss} illustrates the SFT training dynamics.
+To ensure the baseline failure is not due to under-fitting, Figure \ref{fig:sft_loss} illustrates the SFT training dynamics.
 Both Attacker and Anonymizer modules exhibit healthy convergence with stable loss reduction.
-This rules out optimization failure and confirms that the performance gap stems from the inherent economic irrationality of the greedy strategy itself.
+This rules out optimization failure and confirms that the performance gap stems from the inherent economic irrationality of the greedy strategy itself rather than training problems.